 Certificate from the Judicial Department of Armenia confirming absence of pending bankruptcy proceedings against of each resident Consortium Member issued not earlier than sixty (60) days before submission of the Qualification Bid.

-Copy of the consortium agreement in any of the Official Languages, duly notarized and containing (at the minimum) the following provisions:
+Original of the consortium agreement in any of the Official Languages or duly notarized copy of the consortium agreement in any of the Official Languages.
+The consortium agreement must contain (at the minimum) the following provisions:

 indication of the Lead Member and the Lead Member’s authority to represent and irrevocably bind all Consortium Members in all matters related to the Selection Procedure, including the submission of the Qualification Bid on behalf of the Consortium;